 We recognize that the learning activities in courses such as performing arts, language learning, and lab sciences may not translate easily to the online environment.
 We are at the ready to think with faculty about meaningful alternatives to such course activities, and the Provost’s Office is also available for guidance and thought partnership.

-Because we know that supporting student and faculty morale, managing assignment loads, and scaffolding online activities are some of the key topics that educators need to keep in mind, ETS is also prepared to offer advice and suggestions regarding these issues, in addition to tech assistance.
+Because we know that supporting student and faculty morale, managing assignment loads, and scaffolding online activities are some of the key topics that educators need to keep in mind, EST is also prepared to offer advice and suggestions regarding these issues, in addition to tech assistance.